WonderedLamb256/CMPDL/README.md

 **Curse Modpack Downloader**

+This version is a fixed version of the original that works in 2023.

-Downloads modpacks from curse, given a URL and Curse File ID.
+Downloads modpacks from Curse, given a URL and Curse File ID.
 Experimental.
 Requires gson (2.8.x) and zip4j (1.3.2).

-Licensed under the [WTFPL](http://www.wtfpl.net/).
-Have fun.
+The original was licensed under the [WTFPL](http://www.wtfpl.net/); I will consider this one to too.

-## Usage Instructions
+## Usage Instructions (from original)

  * Download CMPDL on the [Releases](https://github.com/Vazkii/CMPDL/releases) page.
 Run it.
  * Find the pack you want.
 We'll use [Proton](https://minecraft.curseforge.com/projects/proton) as an example.